caffeineandfoxes/RGBtoPNG/README.md

 RGBtoPNG
 ========

+**NOTE: RGBtoPNG is no longer maintained or supported.
+If you would like to use this product, please consider contributing to its development and support.**

 RGBtoPNG comes as an executable JAR, and allows users to generate PNG files from colors in the RGB colorspace.

 DOWNLOAD: https://github.com/dfinkdd/RGBtoPNG/releases/download/v1.2.1/RGBtoPNG_1-2-1.jar